NEW: Somali authorities identify the man suspected of carrying an explosive onto a Somali airliner

 The source said Borleh apparently knew precisely where to sit and how to place the device to maximize damage.
 The source said, given the placement, the blast likely would have set off a catastrophic secondary explosion in the fuel tank had the aircraft reached cruising altitude.

-The source added that investigators believe the attack was orchestrated by the al Qaeda affiliate Al Shabaab, although they are not certain that Borleh was a direct member of the group.
-No group immediately took responsibility for the act.
+Investigators believe the attack was orchestrated by Al-Shabaab, although they are not certain Borleh was a direct member of the group, according to the source.
+No group immediately claimed responsibility.

-The bomb contained a military grade of the explosive TNT, according to the source, citing an initial analysis of residue recovered from the aircraft.
+A military grade of the explosive TNT caused this week’s explosion on a Somali airliner, a source familiar with the investigation told CNN, citing an initial analysis of residue recovered from the aircraft.

-The blast happened Tuesday on Daallo Airlines Flight 3159 after it set off above East Africa.
+The blast took place Tuesday on board a commercial plane after it set off above East Africa.

-Two people were injured before the pilot landed the Airbus A321-111 safely, a passenger said.
-Somali authorities later discovered a body near Mogadishu they believe fell from plane.
+Two people were injured before the pilot landed safely, a passenger said.

 Pictures from the ground showed a hole in one side of the airliner, just above its wing and slightly smaller than one of its doors.